plentymarkets/docs-raw/plentyInterface/ItemSet.md

 </pre>

-Delete item set config by given id
+Deletes an item set configuration.
+The ID must be specified.

 ##### <strong>Parameters</strong>